How Can I Relieve My Lower Back Pain?

 Although most people see sit-ups as a stomach-strengthening activity, in reality people often use their hip muscles more than their stomachs when doing this exercise.

-Not only are they a poor choice for core strength, but sit-ups create pressure on spinal disks, which can lead to injury by increasing your low back pain rather than lowering it.
+Not only are they a poor choice for core strength, but sit-ups create pressure on spinal disks, which can lead to injury by increasing your lower back pain rather than lowering it.
 To maintain good health and improve low back pain, try more suitable workouts like the ones outlined further on.

-Hamstring stretches relieve the back of the leg, where some of the muscles that support the work of the lower back are found.
+Hamstring stretches relieve the back of the leg, where some of the muscles that support the work of the lower spine are found.
 As shown in the photo, this is a stretch that benefits from the use of a towel or fitness band.

 - First, lie on your back with one knee bent.